Wedding Vendor Payment Schedules (What You’ll Pay and When)

 Catering

-In most cases, vendors require a deposit to secure your date, followed by a final payment in the weeks leading up to the wedding, sometimes determined by final guest count.
+In most cases, vendors require a deposit or retainer to secure your date, followed by a final payment in the weeks leading up to the wedding, sometimes determined by final guest count.
 Planners are the exception, often structuring payments as retainers or installments over time.

 Important: Deposits are usually non-refundable because they reserve your date.

 Most vendors require final payment before the wedding day, not on or after.
+This means your largest cash outflow often happens weeks before the wedding itself.

 Wedding Day Payments: What to Know